4rchib4ld/4rchib4ld.github.io/_posts/2021-05-14-HoneymoonOnIceloader.md

 ## Conclusion

 And here we are.
-From what I know, it's the only public work on Iceloader, so it's like when you find a dinosaur species, you can name it whatever you want.
+From what I know, it's the only public work on Iceloader, so it's like when you find a dinosaur species : you can name it whatever you want.
 It's not really my idea, it came from [@c3rb3ru5d3d53c](https://twitter.com/c3rb3ru5d3d53c), but I like it.
 Otherwise I would have given it a Pokémon name (most likely [Regice](https://bulbapedia.bulbagarden.net/wiki/Regice_(Pok%C3%A9mon))).

 Hope you liked what you just read, and also my work !
 This was really fun to do, despite not making great advance every day, as I'm doing everything during my free time, so it's like 1-2hours a day :(.
 But overall a really cool challenge !